 by Chris Mackowski and Kristopher D. White

-Note: Simply Murder is also available in audio- and e-editions.
+Note: "Stay and Fight it Out" is also available in e-editions.

 StrategyPage reviews are published in cooperation with The New York Military Affairs Symposium